 Ancestry UK

-Training Home for Girls, Liverpool, Lancashire
+Training Home and Orphanage for Girls, Liverpool, Lancashire

 The Home had premises at Vale House, 135 Saint Domingo Vale, Liverpool, with accommodation for more than 50 girls.
 Applicants were required to be at least 8 years old.
 Payment was according to the circumstances of the girl's friends, with needy cases admitted free.
 Girls were placed in service at the age of 16 and an outfit provided for them.